orchardguides/kei-open-mcr/README.md

 Here's all you have to do to grade bubble tests with up to [75 questions](https://github.com/orchardguides/kei-open-mcr/blob/main/src/assets/multiple_choice_sheet_75q.pdf).

 1. Scan all sheets, including answer keys, into a single multi-page PDF or TIFF file.
-To create answer keys, simplyfill out a normal sheet and and enter `9999999999` in the **Student ID** field.
+To create answer keys, simply fill out a normal sheet and and enter `9999999999` in the **Student ID** field.
 2. Run the program.
 3. Enter a description of the test in the program's **Test Title** field.
 This description will be printed at the top of the automatically generated PDF result student handouts.
 4. Under **Select Input File**, click <kbd>Browse</kbd> and select the multi-page PDF or TIFF file created in Step 1.